teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 discards it.
 Release preserves failure history, and no count, streak or fingerprint triggers quarantine automatically.
 Global disable, restart, persistence and bulk reset remain outside this decision.

+MB753 establishes write authority before moving any mixed quote command.
+The core derives an immutable scalar principal from the authenticated command context and attaches it to `InvocationV3`; plugins receive neither the mutable user object nor credentials or host identity.
+The distinct `data.quotes.write` service accepts only bounded add/delete operations, chooses the channel from current policy, rejects invocation lookalikes without the runtime's opaque origin, and reuses historical author, Administrator and channel-level deletion rules.
+Writes are impossible in `observe`, and no package requests the capability in this milestone.
+Consequently MB753 changes no command routing, activation, database schema, private configuration or live quote data.